Flutter Entertainment (LON:FLTR) Shares Down 7.9% – Here’s Why

 - Neutral Sentiment: Source links — each bullet will include the article link for reference.

-Several equities research analysts recently issued reports on FLTR shares.
-JPMorgan Chase & Co. dropped their price target on Flutter Entertainment from £271 to £253 and set an “overweight” rating on the stock in a research report on Tuesday, December 2nd.
-Berenberg Bank boosted their target price on shares of Flutter Entertainment from £181 to £213 and gave the company a “buy” rating in a research note on Monday, January 19th.
-Citigroup lowered their target price on Flutter Entertainment from £254 to £244 and set a “buy” rating for the company in a report on Friday, November 28th.
-Peel Hunt reissued a “hold” rating and issued a £223 price target on shares of Flutter Entertainment in a report on Thursday, November 13th.
-Finally, Deutsche Bank Aktiengesellschaft lowered their price objective on Flutter Entertainment from £202 to £190 and set a “buy” rating for the company in a research note on Friday, January 23rd.
-Four equities research analysts have rated the stock with a Buy rating and one has issued a Hold rating to the company.
-Based on data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and an average target price of £224.60.
+Several equities research analysts recently weighed in on FLTR shares.
+Berenberg Bank boosted their target price on Flutter Entertainment from £181 to £213 and gave the stock a “buy” rating in a report on Monday, January 19th.
+JPMorgan Chase & Co. dropped their price target on shares of Flutter Entertainment from £271 to £253 and set an “overweight” rating on the stock in a research report on Tuesday, December 2nd.
+Citigroup reduced their price objective on shares of Flutter Entertainment from £254 to £244 and set a “buy” rating for the company in a research note on Friday, November 28th.
+Peel Hunt reiterated a “hold” rating and issued a £223 target price on shares of Flutter Entertainment in a research note on Thursday, November 13th.
+Finally, Deutsche Bank Aktiengesellschaft dropped their target price on shares of Flutter Entertainment from £202 to £190 and set a “buy” rating on the stock in a report on Friday, January 23rd.
+Four research analysts have rated the stock with a Buy rating and one has given a Hold rating to the company’s stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average target price of £224.60.

 Flutter Entertainment Trading Down 7.9%